circleci/circleci-docs/jekyll/_cci1/parallel-manual-setup.md

 <h3 id="auto-balancing">Automatic balancing with manual parallel setup</h3>

-With some of the inferred test commands we [automatically balance](https://circleci.com/blog/announcing-automatic-test-balancing/) the tests so that the total execution time is minimised.
+With some of the inferred test commands, we [automatically balance](https://circleci.com/blog/announcing-automatic-test-balancing/) the tests so that the total execution time is minimised.